-A man in his 40s and another in his 70s were pulled from the water an hour ago after their tinny sank about five nautical miles offshore from Nambucca Heads.
+A man in his 40s and another in his 70s were pulled from the water an hour ago after their boat sank about five nautical miles offshore from Nambucca Heads.

 The men were out on a 5.4 metre aluminium boat when it began taking on water.